 I pieced this recipe together with the help of my cousin in Sicily, one of my mother’s cousins in Australia as well as my mother’s recollections of my nonna making a farinata in Sicily.
 Thank goodness for social media!

-My mission to find grape must
+My mission to find grape must!

 My mission to recreate this recipe began with the search for grape must!
 Unfortunately we stopped making wine at our house when my father passed away twelve years ago.
 However I’m lucky enough to live near a city where wine making is common at this time of year.
 So, I scoured Montreal for a vendor who was willing to sell me only one wood crate of wine grapes, and this was not an easy task.
 But alas, I found a kind soul who agreed not only to sell me one crate, but he arranged to have them crushed for me as well.